-Learn how to make a DIY headboard on a shoe-string budget.
-A padded headboard can really improve your nightly reading session and also add so much interest to your space.
+Learn how to make a DIY headboard on a shoestring budget.
+A padded headboard can really improve your nightly reading session and also add interest to your space.
 This upholstered headboard tutorial is perfect for beginners, so grab some tools and let's make a simple headboard!

 Anyways, in thinking about headboard plans for the cabin, it reminded me of this simple foam headboard that I made years ago for our main bedroom at home.

 Can you believe our main bedroom used to look like that?
-I revealed that space in 2014 and, since then, my style has definitely changed.
+I revealed that space in 2014 and since then my style has definitely changed.
 The paint color was Rainwashed by Sherwin Williams and it was gorgeous.
 The bed frame we still have in our guest bedroom, which makes me feel good!
-There are a few other pieces in that bedroom that have stuck around in other rooms, which is always interesting to see for sure.

 With a very small budget, I knew that we weren't going to be able to afford to buy a tall upholstered headboard, so making a cheap DIY headboard was our plan.

 Homemade headboards have been popular for quite some time.
-There are tons of gorgeous padded headboard tutorials such as this DIY Channel Upholstered Headboard and this Arch DIY fabric headboard.
+There are tons of gorgeous padded headboard tutorials.
+I recently rounded up some of my favorites in my headboard ideas post.

 How to Make a DIY Headboard

 *This do it yourself headboard tutorial is for a queen sized headboard.
-You can make this cloth headboard for any size bed, you'll just need to adjust your dimensions to fit your bed size.
-Also, if you want to print instructions for this project, find those at the bottom of this post.
+You can make this fabric headboard for any size bed, you'll just need to adjust your dimensions to fit your bed size.
+Also, if you want to print instructions for this project, find those at the bottom of DIY upholstered headboard post.

 DIY Upholstered Headboard Supplies